netdata/helmchart/README.md

-`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the parent and the child netdata for streaming | `11111111-2222-3333-4444-555555555555` `parent.resources` | Resources for the parent deployment | `{}` `parent.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `300` `parent.nodeSelector` | Node selector for the parent deployment | `{}` `parent.tolerations` | Tolerations settings for the parent deployment | `[]`
+`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the parent and the child netdata for streaming | `11111111-2222-3333-4444-555555555555` `parent.resources` | Resources for the parent deployment | `{}` `parent.livenessProbe.failureThreshold` | When a liveness probe fails, Kubernetes will try failureThreshold times before giving up.
+Giving up the liveness probe means restarting the container | `3`
+`parent.livenessProbe.periodSeconds` | How often (in seconds) to perform the liveness probe | `30`
+`parent.livenessProbe.successThreshold` | Minimum consecutive successes for the liveness probe to be considered successful after having failed | `1`
+`parent.livenessProbe.timeoutSeconds` | Number of seconds after which the liveness probe times out | `1` `parent.readinessProbe.failureThreshold` | When a readiness probe fails, Kubernetes will try failureThreshold times before giving up.
+Giving up the readiness probe means marking the Pod Unready | `3`
+`parent.readinessProbe.periodSeconds` | How often (in seconds) to perform the readiness probe | `30`
+`parent.readinessProbe.successThreshold` | Minimum consecutive successes for the readiness probe to be considered successful after having failed | `1`
+`parent.readinessProbe.timeoutSeconds` | Number of seconds after which the readiness probe times out | `1` `parent.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `300` `parent.nodeSelector` | Node selector for the parent deployment | `{}`
+`parent.tolerations` | Tolerations settings for the parent deployment | `[]`